-State re-opening adds heavy weight to the rise of COVID-19 cases
+States' reopening adds heavy weight to rise in COVID-19 cases

 "We probably need to kind of take a step back,” Moore said.
 "And re-evaluate what we are doing with social distancing, in terms of keeping people safe.”

-Dr. Moore says that the problem with looking at data is that it's in the past.
+Moore says that the problem with looking at data is that it's in the past.
 And we're reacting to it as the world moves on.
 But being proactive and cautious can make the data, especially COVID-19 data, less painful to look at.

-Dr. Moore also says he's alarmed by the fact that wearing a mask isn't being mandated in public spaces based on the data.
+Moore also says he's alarmed by the fact that wearing a mask isn't being mandated in public spaces based on the data.
 He says it could easily slow the spread.